 The first email I actually got about it all was actually from my employer (I work as a nurse).
 They had daycare options available and were asking those who didn’t have children to place be flexible for those who had childcare issues and be willing to switch.

 Parents were also making lists of options for childcare during the strike and distributing them on social media.
 Many local places opened their doors.
-Places like gym classes, regular after-school classes opened up daytime options.
-While these places did make money, it was also clear that people were also trying to help out parents as much as possible.
+Places like gym classes and regular extracurricular activities opened up daytime options.
+While these places did make money, it was also clear that people were trying to help out parents as much as possible.
 Some churches even opened up free daycare asking only for donations.

 Speaking of social media, there were a lot of groups set up to help support teachers.
-And a lot of people were not supporting teachers.
+And a lot of people were not in support of our teachers.

 Frankly, I wasn’t a fan of being on social media at the time (plus, I had kids at home and that was stressful enough).